SansGuidon/bookmarks/QUOTES.md

 * You are not a team because you work together.
 You are a team because you trust, respect and care for each other.
 [Vala Afshar](https://twitter.com/ValaAfshar/statuses/536976229828952064)
 * If something is taboo, it's probably worth discussing. - [Daily Zen](https://twitter.com/dailyzen/statuses/536700792435376128)
 * People often say that motivation doesn't last.
 Well, neither does bathing - that's why we recommend it daily - [Zig Ziglar](https://twitter.com/abt_programming/status/536549776687628289)
+* "Surprise in movies and novels is good.
+Surprise in computer code is bad" - [Patrick Burns](https://twitter.com/abt_programming/statuses/534330650355306496)